h3rald/h3rald/contents/articles/december-adventure-2024.md

 I also added information about the Hex Bytecode eXecutable format (HBX) to the [specification](https://hex.2c.fyi/spec/#hbx).

 At this point I thought it was actually a good time to [release v0.2.0](https://hex.2c.fyi/changelog/#v0.1.0)!

+### Day #21

+Finally I got around to writing a [proper article](/articles/hex) about hex.
+How it came about, why I bothered... things like that!